xiangzhou/xiangzhou.github.io/_pages/resources.md

 Citation: Lulu Shang, Wei Zhao, Yi Zhe Wang, Zheng Li, Jerome Choi, Minjung Kho, Thomas H. Mosley, Sharon L.R.
 Kardia, Jennifer A. Smith#, Xiang Zhou# (2022).
 Genetic determinants of DNA methylation in African Americans: An meQTL mapping study in GENOA.

 Contact <a href="mailto:shanglu@umich.edu">Lulu Shang</a> with any questions and comments.

+## Comparison of dimensionality reduction methods for single cell RNAseq analysis

+In this study, we compared 11 different Dimensionality reduction (DR) methods on 28 publicly available scRNAseq data sets that cover a range of sequencing techniques and sample sizes.
+The performance of different DR methods are evaluated in terms of their accuracy and robustness in both cell clustering and lineage reconstruction downstream analyses.

+All data, analysis code and scripts used in the paper are available on <a href="https://github.com/xzhoulab/DRComparison">github</a>.

+Citation: Shiquan Sun, Jiaqiang Zhu, Ying Ma and Xiang Zhou (2019).
+Accuracy, robustness and scalability of dimensionality reduction methods for single-cell RNA-seq analysis.
+Genome Biology.
+20: 269.

+Contact <a href="mailto:sqsunsph@xjtu.edu.cn">Shiquan Sun</a> with any questions and comments.